gh0stwizard/iana-tld-extractor/README.md

 % ./iana-tld-extractor
 Usage: iana-tld-extractor [OPTIONS] HTML_FILE
 Options:
-  --help, -h, -?               print this help --download, -d               download from IANA site --raw-domains, -r            print raw domains instead of punycode
+  --help, -h                   print this help --download, -d               download from IANA site --raw-domains, -r            print raw domains instead of punycode --version, -v                print version
 ```

 Where `-d` option to download a fresh copy of the HTML page
 from the IANA website and save that HTML data into
-specified `HTML_FILE`.
+the specified `HTML_FILE`.

-To save the result CSV, please use pipe redirection to a file,
+To save the result to a CSV file, please use pipe redirection
-as shown below (without download).
+to the file, as shown below (without download).

 ```
 % ./iana-tld-extractor last.html > last.csv
 ```

 By default, `iana-tld-extractor` converts domain names to punycode.
-If you wish to save CSV file with raw domain names (as is), use
+If you wish to save a CSV file with raw domain names ("as is"), use
-`--raw-domains` option.
-The example below shows how to get latest
+the `--raw-domains` option.
+The example below shows you how to get
-list of the TLDs in raw format:
+the latest list of the TLDs in the raw format:

 ```
 % ./iana-tld-extractor -d -r last.html > raw.csv